KCU’s simulated patient program benefits future generation of doctors

 Amy Pyatt, of Joplin, never pictured herself becoming an actress, but her part-time job posing as a sick patient at Kansas City University-Joplin has helped dozens of medical students gain experience.

-Pyatt works as a simulated patient for KCU-Joplin, which offers the part-time gig to community members who are either full-blown actors or looking to make a difference.
+Pyatt works as a simulated patient for KCU-Joplin, which offers the part-time gig to community members who are either full-blown actors or are those looking to make a difference.

 With the program, first- and second-year medical students can develop physician-patient communication skills with a live person rather than a mannequin.
 It allows the students to practice rapport building and clinical skills while also receiving immediate feedback.